RestDB/codehooks-auth/README.md

 You can manage your users with the codehooks-cli tool or the web ui.

 The easiest way to get started is to add a user with the Studio app as shown in the screenshot below.
+> Add propery `"active": true` or `"active": false` to set the user active or inactive.

 ![add-user](./examples/images/users.png)